 I know what you’re thinking: What, exactly, is a boxcar, and why are children living in it?
 Has anyone called Child Protective Services?
-First off, apparently the whole boxcar situation is all good with their grandfather, who has a lot of money and is very kind.
+First off, it appears the whole boxcar situation is all good with their grandfather, who has a lot of money and is very kind.
 But let me back up.
 This all started when I lost one of my slippers and went onto Craigslist to find a private investigator.
 Yeah, again, I know what you’re thinking: Is Craigslist really the best place to find a private investigator?
 Maybe not, but I couldn’t afford one of the more expensive websites.

 I was scrolling through the ads when I saw one that looked promising, if not necessarily grammatically correct:

 Hi!
 We are Henry (14), Jessie (12), Violet (10), and Benny (5-7).
 We solve mysteries that won’t give us nightmares.
-Please no murders, arsons, kidnappings, bludgeonings, torturing, etc. About us: We have a dog named Watch.
+Please, no murders, arsons, kidnappings, bludgeonings, torturing, etc. About us: We have a dog named Watch.
 Jessie really likes to clean up after us.
 Violet likes the violin and the color violet, because of her name.
 We will solve your mystery free of charge though it would be nice if you fed us.

-So I decided to pay them a visit, because you can’t beat free — though I was slightly concerned about the legality of hiring children.
+So I decided to pay them a visit because you can’t beat free—though I was slightly concerned about the legality of hiring children.

 When I arrived, I had to hop the fence to get to the boxcar in the backyard.
-I knocked on the door and the oldest one, Henry, opened it and invited me inside.
+I knocked on the door, and the oldest one, Henry, opened it and invited me inside.
 Their dog, which didn’t seem to care about me hopping the fence, started barking like crazy.
 They asked if I wanted anything to drink, and I said water would be great.

 “Jessie, get this nice young man some water,” Henry said.